dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 and overriding the TERM environment variable.
 A **terminfo** entry appropriate for the actual terminal must be available.

+**notcurses_directmode(3)** makes available a very restricted subset of notcurses functionality.
+This subset is intended to be interleaved with user- generated output, and is limited to coloring and styling.
+Direct mode is documented in **notcurses_directmode(3)**

 ## Output

 All output is performed on **struct ncplane**s (see [Ncplanes][] below).
 Output